-At Key Stage 3 we ensure variety in what sport we offer and provide insights into theoretical content from both the GCSE and Btec courses to inform our students of what topics they could be taught, should they choose our course at Key Stage 4.
+At Key Stage 3 we ensure variety in what sport we offer and provide insights into theoretical content from both the GCSE and Btec courses.
+Year 9 students have a series of lessons help to inform our students of what topics they could be taught, should they choose our course at Key Stage 4.
 Knowledge is further built which aligns with our Key Stage 5 content.